Get inspired by these black educational visionaries who have made teaching and learning better for all of us.

 Director of The New Teacher Project

-In 2022, Dr. Tequilla Brownie became the director of The New Teacher Project, a nonprofit organization that works to improve local and national student outcomes and disrupt educational inequities.
-Brownie speaks passionately and from personal experience about how education can act as an interrupter of generational poverty.
+In 2022, Dr. Tequilla Brownie became the director of The New Teacher Project, an education nonprofit.
+The New Teacher Project works to improve local and national student outcomes and disrupt educational inequities.
+Dr. Brownie speaks passionately and from personal experience about how education can act as an interrupter of generational poverty.

-“Education is what allows students to shift the very trajectory of their lives,” says Brownie.
+“Education helps students shift the trajectory of their lives,” says Brownie.
 “We’ll know we’re successful when every student has good choices for their future.”

 About her work training teachers, Brownie says,” You know that magical moment when a teacher steps in front of their students?
 That’s what we want to impact.”